osshalakhina/Lego/README.md

 # Lego

 Lego design for mask.
-Made in Illustrator.
+Created in Adobe Illustrator.

 # Preview